High Bias in Early USDA Corn Production Forecasts

 The One Minute Summary

-- The USDA’s May 10 US corn yield and production forecasts are biased high, because the USDA WASE calculates a “weather-adjusted” trend that excludes the possibility of a very dry June.
+- The USDA’s corn production and yield forecasts of May 10, 2018 US are biased high, because the USDA WASE calculates a “weather-adjusted” trend that excludes the possibility of a very dry June.

 - As the June outcome is not yet known, a more realistic estimate of the trend-line yield would be closer to 172 bpa, rather than the 174 bpa estimated in the USDA WASDE report.